all-of-us/raw-data-repository/rdr_service/doc/sys_refs/data_capture.rst

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 The Code object describes the organizational heirarchy of the components in the Questionnaire Subsystem.
 In the database, the `code` table is a self-joining heirarchical table.
 A Code object has a code_type attribute that can be a module, a question, or an answer.
 These objects are structured such that Modules have Topics as children, and Topics have Questions as children and Questions have Answers as children.

-For example, for the following ["value" (code_id)]:
-  TheBasics (1) is a module.
-    TheBasics_Gender (183) is a topic with parent_id = 1
-      Gender_CloserGenderDescription (184) is a question with parent_id = 183
-        CloserGenderDescription_GenderVariant	(185)	is an answer with parent id 184
-        CloserGenderDescription_Genderqueer	(186)	is an answer with parent id 184
-        CloserGenderDescription_Unsure	(187)	is an answer with parent id 184
-        CloserGenderDescription_TransMan	(188)	is an answer with parent id 184
-        CloserGenderDescription_SpecifiedGender	(189)	is an answer with parent id 184
-        CloserGenderDescription_Genderfluid	(191)	is an answer with parent id 184
-        GenderIdentity_SexualityCloserDescription	(192)	is an answer with parent id 184
-        CloserGenderDescription_TransWoman	(204)	is an answer with parent id 184
-      Gender_GenderIdentity (205) is a question with parent_id = 183
-        GenderIdentity_Transgender	(206)	is an answer with parent id 205
-        GenderIdentity_Man	(207)	is an answer with parent id 205
-        GenderIdentity_Woman	(208)	is an answer with parent id 205
-        GenderIdentity_AdditionalOptions	(209)	is an answer with parent id 205
-        GenderIdentity_NonBinary	(210)	is an answer with parent id 205

 Questionnaire
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++